Nouralhrbii/Classic-Arcade-Game-Clone/README.md

 ### How to Run:

-* Open index.html with your browser.
+* Download and extract the zip file for this repo, and then open index.html with your browser.

 ### How to play: